John Hack: Head Coach, Wide Receivers:

 Coach Cleffi graduated from Penn State University with a bachelor’s degree in sociology.
 Before attending Penn State, Coach was the drummer for Tragic Hero Records recording artist Nevada Rose.
 He now works in the special education department at Morris Knolls High School where he also serves as an assistant coach for the girl’s spring track team.

 Kyle and his wife A’ndrea were married in March of 2018 and they are currently residing in Roxbury New Jersey with their son Journey who was born in May of 2020.

-Mike Beach: Defensive Coordinator, Linebackers, Tight Ends:
+Mike Beach: Defensive Coordinator, Linebackers, Strength & Conditioning:

 Mike is one of five brothers who played high school and college football.
 He graduated from Pope John High School and Upsala College, with a degree in Business